Rust Interview Questions and Answers:

 - What is the Rust

-tool?- Answer: Cargo is Rust’s package manager and build system.
+Cargotool?- Answer: Cargo is Rust’s package manager and build system.
 It manages project dependencies, compiles the project, runs tests, and more.

 - What is a

-in Rust?- Answer: A crate is a compilation unit in Rust.
+cratein Rust?- Answer: A crate is a compilation unit in Rust.
 It can be a library or an executable, defined in a

 - Answer: A crate is a compilation unit in Rust.
 It can be a library or an executable, defined in a